KenyC/typst-lingtree/lib.typ

 }

+/// Renders a tree
+/// -> content
 #let render(
+	/// Tree to render
+	/// -> tree
 	tree,
+	/// A dictionary overriding default parameters of rendering, cf @tree for a list of parameters and explanation.
+	/// -> dictionary
 	defaults: global-defaults,
 ) = context {
 	// First, we fill in all values for layer-spacing and child-spacing if they haven't been specified by intermediate nodes let tree = intern.resolve-defaults(tree, global-defaults + defaults)

-	/// Second, we define series of stacks let stack = ()
+	// Second, we define series of stacks let stack = ()
 	// Each element of the stack meets the template:
 	// (